pagehop/api.pagehopapp.com/source/overview.md

 Some recipes' purpose is to provide a specific set of results (news for example), and don't accept a query.

-Here is an example with the HackerNews recipe - writing "h " (ending with a Space) will pull the latest news as listed no (http://news.ycombinator.com):
+Here is an example with the HackerNews recipe - writing "h" will pull the latest news as listed on (http://news.ycombinator.com):

 ![](/overview-resources/hacker-news.png)